 1.0.1 - Changed event capturing method so that focusing any textarea shows the clickable icon.

-The edit-server script that I wrote (in perl) for use with TextAid (the latest version outputs better status-text messages on failure, and has support for basic auth):
+The edit-server script that I wrote (in perl) for use with TextEditAid:

-The servers written for the emacs_chrome project should also work (the python one did when last I looked at it, though it was only single-threaded).
+Another option are the servers written for the emacs_chrome project (the python one worked fine when last I looked at it, though it was only single-threaded).
 You could also supply your own server script, or run a CGI under a normal web server.
 See the options page for more information on the POST request used.